 I found all of these vintage mobile home postcards in these 3 books:

 The first book is an all-time favorite called Trailer Travel.
 I’ve mentioned it several times over the last few years.
 It has a few pages dedicated to vintage postcards.
-The pages with the vintage mobile home postcards are 62, 63, and 64.
+The vintage mobile home postcards are pages 62, 63, and 64.

 Trailerama is my second favorite book.
 It’s gorgeous and has a ton of great information.
 It also has a few pages dedicated to vintage mobile home postcards and comics.